What does Bespoke mean? How is it different than Made-To-Measure?

 The word bespoke has its roots in Savile Row, where it refers to clothing made to a client’s exact specifications.
-Bespoke tailoring involves the creation of a unique pattern for each client, differentiating it from made-to-measure, which merely adjusts a standard preexisting pattern.
-The Savile Row tradition, which Michael Andrews adheres to, also requires that garments be sewn principally by hand, with only long seams finished on a sewing machine.
-Experience for yourself the difference true bespoke makes.
+Bespoke tailoring involves the creation of a unique pattern for each client, differentiating it from made-to-measure, which makes adjustments to a block pattern.
+The Savile Row tradition of bespoke tailoring, which Michael Andrews adheres to in all its full bespoke clothing, requires that garments be sewn principally by hand, with only long seams finished on a sewing machine.

 We believe ordering custom clothing should be as much fun as wearing it.
 When you first come in, we’ll start by asking a few questions about your tastes and preferences to get to know you better.
 Once we understand what you like, we’ll help you choose from our wide range of fabrics and styling details.

 If you need a little extra fashion advice, you’ve come to the right place.
-We pride ourselves on our expert and honest style guidance.
-We’ll happily give you our suggestions on everything from the cut that works best for your build to patterns and colors that are most flattering on you.
+Clients value the expert and honest guidance they receive throughout the process.
+We’ll happily give you our suggestions on everything from the cut that works best for your build to designs and colors that are most flattering on you.

 Should I make an appointment?

-Yes, please.
-We encourage appointments so that each client receives the attention he deserves.
+We work by appointment so that each client receives the attention he or she deserves.
 We’re happy to accommodate same-day fittings whenever space is available, so don’t hesitate to call or email us, even at the last minute.

 How long will my appointment last?

-Generally speaking, your first visit takes about 90 minutes for the design and measuring process.
-Of course, this varies widely depending on the client and the nature of one’s order.
+On average, a first-time visit takes about 90 minutes for the design and measuring process.
+Of course, this varies depending on the client and the nature of his or her order.